wirenboard/conventions/README.md

 The numbers itself must be integers between 0 and 255.

 #### Text
-A read-only control that displays it's value as text.
+A control that displays a value as text.
 * Meta topic value: text
 * Possible values: Anything